 Three of the most popular options include Amazon Cloud Drive, Google Drive, and Microsoft OneDrive.
 All three oﬀer cost effective, consumer-oriented solutions with enough capacity to store all of your critical ﬁles.
 The question is, how do they compare?
-We’ll take a look at their performance, pricing, and platform availability to help you decide which cloud drive is right for your situation.
+We’ve made cloud storage comparison to help you decide which cloud drive is right for your situation.

 We continue discovering cloud storage services.
-Recently you have read about Microsoft OneDrive and Azure services, so today we will explore three most popular cloud drive products and intercompare them.
+Recently you have read about Microsoft OneDrive and Azure services, so today we will explore and compare three most popular cloud drive products: OneDrive vs Google Drive vs Amazon Drive.

 What is Microsoft OneDrive